 The increased use of electronic health records (EHRs) and template-driven documentation may have contributed to this shift.
 A better understanding of coding and documentation rules, which has developed in response to mounting pressure to increase revenue, may help account for the change as well.
 The growing prevalence of chronic diseases may also play a role, since caring for patients with diabetes, heart disease and obesity often necessitates higher levels of service.

 Source: Centers for Medicare & Medicaid Services.
-Raw data available at: http://www.cms.hhs.gov/MedicareFeeforSvcPartsAB/04_MedicareUtilizationforPartB.asp.
+Raw data available at: https://www.cms.gov/research-statistics-data-and-systems/statistics-trends-and-reports/medicarefeeforsvcpartsab/medicareutilizationforpartb.
 Scroll to the bottom of the page and look for "Evaluation and Management (E/M) Codes by Specialty."
-Choose the year (2003 to 2005) and the file format (MS Excel or PDF) that you prefer.
-Family medicine is specialty No. 8.

 The top 25 codes.
 The second set of normative data you'll need for your analysis is the list of codes family physicians bill to Medicare most frequently.
 You should compare your top 25 codes with these.
 Again, this process is meant to be informative, not prescriptive.
 Because coding errors involving services that you perform hundreds or thousands of times a year are far more costly than errors involving services that you perform once or twice a year, it's especially important to ensure that you are documenting and coding these more common services correctly.

 Note that of the top 25 codes, 11 represent E/M services: all five established patient office codes, four hospital care codes and two nursing facility care codes.
 Of the remainder, seven represent medications or injections – two areas especially worth reviewing.